 The Delta variant is now landing more kids in the hospital than at nearly any other point in the COVID-19 pandemic.
 On average, 203 kids are being hospitalized each day compared to 217 per day during the peak in January, according to the CDC COVID Data Tracker.
-The numbers are up significantly from last week, when COVID sent an average of 168 kids to the hospital per day.
 Meaning?
 “The evidence seems to be tipping that [Delta’s] certainly causing more severe illness in children, due to the numbers of kids being hospitalized, more so than we’d ever seen previously during the pandemic,” says Stanley Spinner, MD, Chief Medical Officer and Vice President of Texas Children’s Pediatrics and Texas Children’s Urgent Care.

-For evidence, many are looking to the hospitals and ICUs, overwhelmed by sick kids, particularly in hotspots such as Texas, Florida, and Louisiana.
-Everywhere COVID cases in kids are skyrocketing, including an 84 percent increase in cases week to week in late July.
+For evidence, many are looking to hospitals and ICUs that are overwhelmed by sick kids, particularly in hotspots such as Texas, Florida, and Louisiana.
+But COVID cases in kids are skyrocketing across the country, including an 84 percent increase in cases week to week in late July.
 Last week, nearly 94,000 kids came down with COVID.

 Is the Delta Variant Deadlier for Kids?

 There is no hard evidence about whether Delta causes more severe disease in kids, or whether it is more likely to kill kids or adults than other COVID variants.
 Part of the reason why is that it’s difficult to tease apart transmissibility and virulence, or COVID’s ability to make a person really sick.